geersch/ui.cg/README.md

 # ui.cg

 A number input control for AngularJS apps.
+Bootstrap 2.x is used for the template.

 ## API Reference